The following options may be used in the fourth field of each

 slow down unlocking, because VeraCrypt's key derivation takes

 much longer than TrueCrypt's.
-This option implies tcrypt
+This option implies tcrypt.

 timeout=